 What is ‘NES’?
 NES is the acronym for New Egham Singers - you’ll often hear the choir being referred to as NES.

 How is NES structured?
 For general information about NES see the website – www.neweghamsingers.org - but in summary, NES is a member of Egham District Choral Society, which is a registered charity.

 Is there a committee?
 Yes, NES has a committee made up of volunteers.
 For information about the committee and its members please see website http://www.neweghamsingers.org/committee.html.
-You can contact the committee by emailing firstname.lastname@example.org
+You can contact the committee by emailing members directly, or on NES@edcs.org.uk

 Can I volunteer/get involved?
 If you would like to get involved whether it be in the general running of the choir, e.g. helping with the box office or drinks at rehearsals, or to be on the committee please speak to the Chairman or email NES@edcs.org.uk